CAPABILITY · SALES & LEAD-GEN

 How does a signed quote sync back to our CRM?

-When the e-sign provider confirms a completed signature event, the agent fires a webhook that updates the deal record in your CRM — deal stage advances, signed PDF attaches to the record, and any fields you want populated from the quote data (contract value, term start date, product configuration) write back automatically.
-The default build targets HubSpot and Salesforce because they cover most of the B2B service market and have reliable APIs.
-For teams on a different CRM, we assess during scoping — most modern CRMs have webhook or API support that accommodates this.
-The sync eliminates the manual step where a rep downloads the signed PDF, uploads it to the CRM, and updates the deal stage by hand — a step that gets skipped often enough that sales pipeline data becomes unreliable for forecasting.
-After the build, your pipeline data reflects reality because the update happens automatically at signature, not when a rep remembers to log it.
+When the e-sign provider confirms a completed signature event, the agent fires a webhook that updates the deal record in your CRM.
+The deal stage advances, the signed PDF attaches to the record, and any fields you want populated from the quote data (contract value, term start date, product configuration) write back automatically.
+The default build targets HubSpot and Salesforce, since they cover most of the B2B service market and have reliable APIs.
+For teams on a different CRM, we assess during scoping; most modern CRMs have webhook or API support that accommodates this.
+The sync kills the manual step where a rep downloads the signed PDF, uploads it to the CRM, and updates the deal stage by hand, a step that gets skipped often enough that pipeline data turns unreliable for forecasting.
+After the build, your pipeline reflects reality because the update happens automatically at signature, not whenever a rep remembers to log it.